nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_fota.rst

 ***********

 * If the :kconfig:option:`CONFIG_AWS_FOTA_DOWNLOAD_SECURITY_TAG` Kconfig option is not configured but HTTPS is selected as the protocol, the update job fails.
-  For further information about HTTPS support, refer to :ref:`the HTTPS section of the download client documentation <download_client_https>`.
+  For further information about HTTPS support, refer to :ref:`the HTTPS section of the Downloader library documentation <downloader_https>`.
 * The library requires a Content-Range header to be present in the HTTP response from the server.
-  This limitation is inherited from the :ref:`lib_download_client` library.
+  This limitation is inherited from the :ref:`lib_downloader` library.

 API documentation
 *****************